21a31a4442/eInvoice/README.md

 * Access the application: Open a web browser and navigate to the application URL.
 * Login: Use the provided credentials to login as an admin or user.
 * redirect to /admin page and you can add or update the details present in the admin panel.
 You can also approve requests made by the users

+## Future Enhancements
+- **Invoice creation:**
+Users can input all invoice details like customer information, product descriptions, quantities, prices, and taxes directly into the application to generate a digital invoice.

+- **Data validation:**
+The system checks for errors in invoice data to ensure accuracy before sending.

+- **Electronic submission:**
+Invoices are automatically submitted to the government's Invoice Registration Portal (IRP) where they receive a unique Invoice Reference Number (IRN).

+- **Integration with ERP systems**:
+Seamless connection with existing accounting software to pull customer and product data, automatically populate invoices, and update payment information.

+- **Digital signature:**
+Invoices are digitally signed to authenticate their origin and prevent tampering.

+- **QR code generation:**
+A unique QR code is generated on each invoice that can be scanned to access invoice details for verification.

+- **Real-time tracking**:
+Ability to monitor the status of sent invoices, including whether they have been viewed and acknowledged by the recipient.

 ## Contributing
 If you'd like to contribute to this repository, feel free to fork it and submit a pull request.
 Here's how you can contribute: